By Josie Whitehead

 Remember the good and the harm wind can do

 And as you think of these things, I will now say adieu.

 Copyright on all my poems

 * Fickle: Changeable, especially with regard to one's affections: pleasant one day and the opposite the next day.
-Some humans can be like this too.
+This word is usually applied to humans, but I've used it for 'personification' regarding the wind's behaviour towards we humans.
 Josie